Kevinolm10/BlackJack-Showdown/README.md

 - Change the css for the page to make it more aesthetically pleasing.

-- Finish the flexbox for the videos page, (make it look like it does in the wireframe.)

 - Add more in depth content such as a betting system with fake money and a way to show highscores.

 - Add more Favicons to the pages as fun features.

+- Add a feature that hides the go button when you cant take anymore cards.

+- Implement features that provide the user with more info about in which step they are in the game.

 - Improve the quantity and quality of my commit messages.
 The commit messages where sort of shaky throughout my work and i will make them more consitent and better in my next project.